-Overall governance and oversight is provided by the Company's Board, which comprises of five directors.
+Overall governance and oversight are provided by the Company's Board, which comprises of five directors.
 Two of the directors are independent non-executive directors.
-Two directors are non-executive (including the Chairman) and the remaining director is an executive director.
+Two directors are group non-executive directors (including the Chair) and the remaining director is an executive director.